nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### La scomparsa di Majorana, by Leonardo Sascia

+★★★☆☆

+Since March 26, 1938, traces have been lost, between his departure and arrival on a sea voyage from Palermo to Naples, of the 31-year-old Sicilian physicist Ettore Majorana, whom Fermi would not hesitate to call a genius of the stature of Galileo and Newton.
+Suicide, as the investigators of the time want to believe and let belief, or voluntary escape from the world and the terrible fates that such a mind may have read into the future and the near future of science?
+In this admittedly speculative work, Sascia favours the latter.
+Sciascia's arguments are intriguing but not entirely convincing to me.
+The value of this work lies in Majorana's biography, which is well-documented and told.
+One is left wondering what Majorana could have achieved in his career if he hadn't fled from it.

 ### The Moon and the Bonfires, by Cesare Pavese

 ★★★★☆